 This annual report consists of a series of financial statements.
-The Statement of Net Position and the Statement of Activities (which are located in the financial section of this report.) provide information about the activities of the Association as a whole and present a longer-term view of the Association's finances.
-Fund financial statements are located in the financial section of this report..
+The Statement of Net Position and the Statement of Activities provide information about the activities of the Association as a whole and present a longer-term view of the Association's finances.
 For governmental activities, these statements tell how these services were financed in the short term as well as what remains for future spending.
 Fund financial statements also report the Association's operations in more detail than the government-wide statements.